redis/docs/content/develop/connect/clients/java/jedis.md

 You can see the cache working if you connect to the same Redis database with [`redis-cli`]({{< relref "/develop/connect/cli" >}}) and run the [`MONITOR`]({{< relref "/commands/monitor" >}}) command.
-If you run the code above but without passing `clientSideCache` during the connection, you should see the following in the CLI among the output from `MONITOR`:
+If you run the code above but without passing `cacheConfig` during the connection, you should see the following in the CLI among the output from `MONITOR`:

 ```